sdegenaar/zenify/README.md

 - ✅ **Flexibility**: Choose the right approach for each use case
 - ✅ **Performance Monitoring**: Built-in metrics to identify bottlenecks

+## Acknowledgments

+ZenState draws inspiration from and builds upon the patterns established by:

+- [GetX](https://pub.dev/packages/get) - For its intuitive reactive state management syntax and simplicity
+- [Riverpod](https://riverpod.dev/) - For its robust, testable provider-based architecture

+This library aims to bridge the gap between these approaches and provide a migration path for teams looking to transition from one pattern to another.

 ## The Four Levels of State Management

 ZenState introduces a unique approach with four distinct levels of state management that can coexist in the same application:
 1. **Level 1: Local Reactive State** () - Similar to GetX's reactive values `Rx<T>`
 2. () - Bridge between local state and Riverpod **Level 2: Transitional Riverpod**`RxNotifier<T>`